FrejaFischer/bachelor_openstream/README_BACHELOR.md

 1. Go to http://localhost:5173/select-sub-org?orgId=1 (the overview page for Lyngby Taarbæk organisation).
 2. Click on `Manage Users` and then on `Add User`.
 3. Select a role (any role have access to editing slideshows), and fill out all inputs.
-4. Then login with the new user in a new browser.
+4. Then login with the new user in a new browser and access a slideshow in a branch.

 ***The original OpenStream, which this project is build upon, is developed by Magenta Aps (https://www.magenta.dk).***